The ultimate guide to Playwright MCP

 The main benefit is speed.

-How to Setup Playwright MCP
+How to install Playwright MCP

 Before setting up, make sure your system meets a few basic requirements so the installation and connection work smoothly.